Parallel Journeys: One Story

 Tilla (Roth) Solomon, my bubbe (grandmother), posing with her arm around my father, Emanuel Solomon, and her older son, Louis Solomon.
 The boys are wearing costumes provided by the studio photographer.
 The photograph was made in 1922 or 1923.

-Zalman arrived safely at Ellis Island.
-Tilla and the two boys followed soon thereafter.
-After some time in New York City, the family settled in Philadelphia.
-Making a living during the Great Depression was hard, especially for a religiously observant immigrant.
-My grandfather was indeed a rabbi, but also worked as a cantor (someone ordained to lead services and sing in synagogues); a shochet (a slaughterer certified to kill animals according to laws of kashrut); and was a labor union organizer.
-Like so many immigrant families, Zalman and Tilla’s children had to help support the family.
-They had four children.
-Three boys, and a girl.
-There were struggles, but many simchas or happy occasions.
+Zalman arrived safely at Ellis Island, and Tilla and the two boys followed not long afterward.
+After a period in New York City, the family settled in Philadelphia.
+Making a living during the Great Depression was challenging, especially for a religiously observant immigrant.
+My grandfather was indeed a rabbi, but he also worked as a cantor (leading and singing in synagogue services), a shochet (a ritual slaughterer certified in the laws of kashrut), and a labor union organizer.

 My grandparents dancing at the wedding of my parents, Miriam (Bressen) and Emanuel Solomon on Thanksgiving Day, November 24, 1949.